Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         DNS [[!RFC1035]] or any other system that is in place.
-     4. The ingest source MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequenty.
+     4. The ingest source MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resilience to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequently.
      5. In case HTTP over TLS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or TLS client certificates MUST be supported.